yugabyte/yugabyte-db/docs/content/preview/manage/backup-restore/point-in-time-recovery.md

 {{< note >}}

-You're required to create a snapshot schedule for any database/keyspace you want to have PITR enabled for.
+Creating a snapshot schedule for a database or a keyspace effectively enables PITR for that database/keyspace.
+You can't recover to point in time unless you create a schedule.

 {{< /note >}}

 ### Creating a Schedule

 To create a schedule and enable PITR, use the [`create-snapshot-schedule`](../../../admin/yb-admin/#create-snapshot-schedule) command.
 It takes three parameters:
-1. Interval between snapshots (in minutes)
+1. Interval between snapshots (in minutes).
-2. Retention time for every snapshot (in minutes)
+2. Retention time for every snapshot (in minutes).
-3. The name of the database or keyspace
+3. The name of the database or keyspace.

 Assuming that the history retention interval is set to 25 hours, and the retention target is 7 days, you should create a schedule that creates a snapshot once a day (every 1,440 minutes), and retains it for 7 days (10,080 minutes):